PHPfanatic/clarifai/README.md

 [PHPfanatic - ClarifAI documentation](https://github.com/PHPfanatic/clarifai/wiki/)

 ## Change History
+* 1.2.0 - Added model delete support, updated inputs to allow delete all.
 * 1.1.0 - Added multi language support.
-* 1.0.0 - Public API release
+* 1.0.0 - Public API release.
-* 0.1.1 - Development alpha release
+* 0.1.1 - Development alpha release.

+## Look Ahead (what might be changed in the future.)

+* Removing cURL as a requirement.
+* Combining POST,DELETE,PATCH into a single method.

 ## Built With